-Many years ago, when I wrote this post on Kerala's caste system, I had not considered the possibility that my thoughts and my personal journey would receive such online abuse or that I would be seen as some one who was trying to insult other castes.
-The intention of writing is always to share an experience and not to insult others.
+Many years ago, when I wrote this post on Kerala's caste system, I had not considered that I would receive such online abuse for writing this or that I would be seen as some one who was trying to insult other castes.
+The intention of writing is always to share an experience or a perspective, not to insult others.
 My experience of motherhood and marriage would be different from yours.
-When I write about my experience, it is illogical to shout that as being insulting to your experience because our journeys are entirely different narratives.
+When I write about my experience, it is illogical to abuse me because our journeys are entirely different narratives.
 My life and yours are not the same at any given point of time.

 My question is - why do you ABUSE any caste or person here?
 You are free to disagree but why do you ABUSE?
 How does that reflect on YOU?